Should You Ask Your Advisor To Fill Out A Risk Questionnaire?

 Furthermore, investors often conflate or confuse risk tolerance (the psychological response to risks) with risk capacity (the ability of a financial plan or portfolio approach to withstand negative outcomes).
 Just because an individual has a tendency toward risk-seeking behaviors does not mean that they need to be (or should be) taking outsized risks with their investment portfolio; in fact, the opposite is often true.

 These issues are certainly important ones, and worthy of our discussion and consideration.
-And yet, a recent study raises a related-but much more infrequently discussed question.
+And yet, a recent study raises a related - but much more infrequently discussed question.
 Even in situations in which the advisor may be doing a very good job of assessing the risk tolerance of the client, the client may not be doing a good enough job of doing the same in reverse, thus creating a potential mismatch between investor goals and advisor strategies.

 A recent collaborative paper shared by Marginal Revolution's Tyler Cowen revealed one (admittedly simplistic) factor that could speak volumes about the likely investment approach of investment advisors.
 The authors wrote: